The purpose of this adapter is to check for the availability of agents, set the

 You can find this adapter in the Inbenta Github adapters repository.

-Make sure that you respect the order of the elements in the adapters array: because of the callback adapter system, to avoid any conflict, the first element of the adapter array must be the escalation adapter, and the next one the external chat adapter.
+Make sure that you respect the order of the elements in the adapters array.
+Because of the callback adapter system, to avoid any conflict, the escalation adapter must precede the external chat adapter within the adapter array.
 Do not alter the order, or the subscriptions may not execute the callback as expected.
 This can cause the chatbot to malfunction or show unexpected behaviour.
+For example:

 This adapter is included in the Chatbot SDK to facilitate the steps to integrate Hyperchat and the escalation from version 1.31.0